spapicchio/QATCH/README.md

 - Tuple Order: [0-1] whether prediction and target contains same order, calculated only for target query with ORDER-BY clause
 - Execution Accuracy: [0-1] whether the execution of the query is the same or not.

-There are two options to evaluate your predictions: With a DataFrame or with a single test.

 ```python
 from qatch.connectors.sqlite_connector import SqliteConnector